Bristol, I Love You

 I went to university and fell in love; with a collection of buildings, graffiti, bars, cafes, a massive river and impressive bridge, and thousands of quirky people.
 Bristol you wonderful, unique, unforgettable place.
 I’ve fallen for you.

-It is easy to understand why people feel so strongly about the South West’s largest city; It’s near impossible to think of another place where you can walk from an elegant area such as Clifton, to hippy Stokes Croft, to a postcard perfect harbourside in just half an hour.
+It is easy to understand why people feel so strongly about the South West’s largest city; It’s near impossible to think of another place where you can walk from an elegant area such as Clifton, to hippy Stokes Croft and its street art, to a postcard perfect harbourside in just half an hour.

 Bristol has large green spaces (Clifton Downs, Eastville Park and Castle Park to name a few), and an urbanised centre.
 The city hosts amazing events like Love Saves the Day, Brisfest and Rave on Avon and an incredible range of live music (band with some guys you know from uni at Mr Wolfs?
 Sure.
 Boy Better Know at the O2 the next day?
 Yep, no problem).